jm1021/church-of-jesus-christ/_posts/2023-06-18-gethsemane.md

 ---
-toc: true
-comments: true
 layout: post
+title: Not My Will, but Thine, Be Done
 description: In that garden and later on the cross, Jesus took upon Himself the sins, pains, and sufferings of every person who ever lived.
-title: Not My Will, but Thine, Be Done
 categories: [new-testament]
 image: images/gethsemane_grove.jpeg
 ---